SevenTV/SevenTV/website/README.md

 First, please install [pnpm](https://pnpm.io/) if you haven't already.

-> This project requires are paid license of FontAwesome to build.
+> This project requires a paid license of FontAwesome to build.
 You can get one [here](https://fontawesome.com/pro).

 To install all dependencies, run `pnpm install` in this folder.